bangreg/portfolio/QA-SeverityVsPriority.md

 Critical issues that directly impact the core functionality of the application, leading to major disruptions or preventing users from completing essential tasks.
 Examples:
 1. System crashes when a user attempts to log in.
-2. Key features (e.g., payment processing or file uploads) are completely non-functional.
+2. Key features (e.g., payment processing or file uploads) are completely non-functional.<br>
 3. Security vulnerabilities (e.g., passwords displayed in plaintext).
 Impact:
 1. Prevents users from completing primary tasks.